TrevorTheAmazing/TrashCollectorAlso/README.md

 DONE - (10 points): As a customer, I want to be able to request an extra, one-time pickup for a specific date of my choice.
 DONE - (15 points): As a customer, I want to be able to select or change my weekly pickup day.

+DONE - (10 points): As an employee, I want to be able to select a customer profile and see their address with a pin on a map (Google Maps API).
 DONE - (10 points): As an employee, I want to be able to confirm that I have completed a pickup.
 DONE - (10 points): As an employee, I want to be able to filter customers in my pickup area by a particular day of the week to see who gets a pickup for the day selected.
 DONE - (10 points): As an employee, I want all confirmed pickups to have a charge applied to the customer.